 - 2010: $2,900

 - 2011-12: $3,000

-When the Legislature is out of session, members may collect $173 per diem, plus mileage, for attending a committee meeting or conducting other official business.
+When out of session, lawmakers may collect $173 per day plus mileage for committee meetings or other official business.
 Lawmakers living within 50 miles of the Capitol are taxed on these payments, which were originally intended to cover out-of-town members’ food and lodging.

 - 2011: $374 (2 days)

 - 2014: $775 (4 days)

 - 2015: $0